ayakakaa135-boop/Pdf-Word-Converter/README.md

 - Saves all converted files in an **Output** folder.
 - Shows **progress bar** during conversion.
 - GUI built with **Tkinter**, responsive during processing.
+- Uses **relative paths** and environment variable for LibreOffice.
+- Checks existence of LibreOffice and input files before conversion.
+- Uses `with` statement when opening PDF files for safety.

 ## Requirements